LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/auto-close-for-messaging-conversations.md

 **Notes:**

 * Brands can configure auto close for any time period between 25 minutes and 90 days; the default setting is 90 days.
+* Auto close process runs in 25 minute intervals.
+This means that auto close will apply to a given conversation anytime between the configured time and the configured time + 25min.
 * A conversation will only auto close if it is pending a consumer response; for conversations pending an agent response, auto close will not apply.
 * By default a conversation where the agent has set a manual response time will not be auto closed.
 This logic can be altered in the backend by your LivePerson account team so that a conversation set with a manual response time will auto close only after the manual response time expires _and_ an agent sent at least one line of conversation after the manual response time expired.
 * Auto close is scheduled to run at 25 minute intervals, meaning that inactive conversations will be automatically closed up to 25 minutes after their inactivity threshold was reached.
 For example, if the configured period of inactivity is 2 hours and a conversation was last active at 1pm, the conversation will be auto closed between 3 and 3:25pm.